stussysenik/mxz/content/blog/questions.md

 At the crucial moment, I hesitated.
 What do I actually want to be known for?
 Why start a startup?
 Why college?
 Why Computer Science?
 Why the community you are part of?
 If you had asked me these questions two years ago, a determined Senik with boldness in his voice would have answered.
 The college admission process—something I've been working towards for years—was the most perplexing chapter of my life, making me question my "[Why?](https://www.youtube.com/watch?v=u4ZoJKF_VuA&ab_channel=TEDxTalks)" **What is the thing that propels your behavior and actions?**

+>I always—my English teacher taught me not to use extremisms as always, but I mean it right now—took my purposefulness for granted, until it vanished into dust…

 As result, I’ve been experiencing a brain fog where everything seemed like a commitment, pinballing my way through mind traps and dealing with MFEOP in uncontrollable ways [similar to Home Alone.](https://www.youtube.com/watch?v=9ImQL1tM4sw&feature=emb_logo&ab_channel=MulaMovieclips) At one point, I even started inquiring about K-Pop auditions—maybe I was destined to do so.

 ### Onto the next journey